joeytwiddle/significant-white-space/README.md

 The `\` markers are needed to prevent `;` semicolons from being injected when curling, but a trailing `,` can also prevent this.
 Later-line indentation with Tabs will cause curly wrapping (fine if you're creating an object literal).
 Later-line indentation with spaces (in a Tab-indenetd file) does not cause curly wrapping, so use this to break up expressions, or for a multi-line array literal:

-    --->// An object literal (curlies will be added due to indent)
+    --->// An object literal (curlies will be introduced due to indent)
     --->var obj = (
     --->--->foo: 3,
     --->--->bar: 7 \
     --->)

-    --->// An array literal (curlies avoided by mixed indent)
+    --->// An array literal (introduction of curlies avoided by mixed indent)
     --->// An array literal
     --->var list = [ \
     --->  3,
     --->  7 \
     --->]

+    --->// Again avoid unwanted curlies using mixed indent (spaces afer the tabs).
     --->var opts = \
     --->      { width: 300, height: 200 }